MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-types-placement-precision.md

 A small position error will cause a consistent offset for all the holograms in a guide.
 A small orientation error is even worse; the hologram offset increases as the user moves away from the anchor (known as the “lever-arm effect”).

-To maximize hologram position consistency so that the position of a hologram in the world stays the same across users and devices, when possible:
+To maximize hologram position consistency so that the position of a hologram in the world stays the same across users and devices, whenever possible:

 - Use QR or circular codes instead of holographic anchors